Influencing global revenue growth with data and ML

 It’s impossible to predict the future.
 But with the proper level of insights, it is possible to come close.
 In the case of Electrolux, they set forth to better understand what makes a customer tick with the goal of improving marketing campaign ROI and sales forecasting.

 Electrolux has a highly complex global supply chain that boasts 400+ warehouses and distribution centers moving over 60+ million products per year.
 With this complexity comes a number of challenges that can span competitive pressures, volatile materials costs, and more.
-“Rather than boiling the ocean, our data team sought to focus on leveraging data science to improve the sales and marketing parts of the business,” explained John Vallin, Global Head of Data Science at Electrolux.
+“Rather than boiling the ocean, our data team sought to focus on leveraging data science to improve the sales and marketing parts of the business,” explained Johan Vallin, Global Head of Data Science at Electrolux.

 Historically, the team would take an Excel spreadsheet, enter in historical information (i.e., pricing, trade shows, online ratings, reviews) stored in multiple data sources to make strategic decisions.
 This process was not only highly resource-intensive but resulted in inaccurate forecasts without a clear picture of the influence of marketing campaigns.

-“Because of the complexity of our supply chain and the number of models to manage, we needed a better way to not only manage our data assets, but also version control all of the different models,” said John.
+“Because of the complexity of our supply chain and the number of models to manage, we needed a better way to not only manage our data assets, but also version control all of the different models,” said Johan.
 “We now handle all of this through the Databricks platform.”

 With Databricks, Electrolux can now easily ingest massive volumes of consumer and product data and leverage machine learning at scale to better understand how to optimize the value chain through improved marketing ROI and sales forecasting.